 The passive assisted devices have some of the poorest lowering action.
 We often find them jerky when compared to tube devices.
 However, because you need to push and pull on them quite a bit to lower your partner, they are quite safe to use and lock up as soon as you let go.

 Tube devices require the simplest motion to take or feed slack and receive the best scores in this category because of it.
 They are also the easiest to learn how to use and are most climbers' introduction to belaying.
-While it is not technically a tube, the Wild Country Revo functions just like one and is far and away the highest scorer when it comes to smoothly paying out slack.
+While not technically a tube, the Wild Country Revo functions just like one and is by far the best at smoothly paying out slack.
 This is due to the wheel that the rope runs over, which greatly minimizes friction.
 It doesn't include any breaking assist that might accidentally lock, but it does have an emergency lock-up feature that we were never able to trigger while simply feeding out slack.

-When it comes to the passive and active-assisted braking devices, results were more mixed.
-For the passive devices, we like the Edelrid Mega Jul and the Mammut Smart 2.0 the best.
+Results were a bit mixed with the passive and active-assisted braking devices.
+Among the passive devices, we like the Edelrid Mega Jul and the Mammut Smart 2.0 the best.
 They use similar movements to tubes but require upward pressure on a handle or loop to disable the device's locking mechanism when feeding out slack quickly.
 The Smart 2.0 needs only a little upward pressure to prevent it from locking, whereas the Black Diamond ATC Pilot requires substantial and continuous pressure.
 The Climbing Technology ClickUp+ requires using a tube-style method of feeding out slack but is very quick to lock up and difficult to unlock quickly compared to others.

 Weight and Bulk